What Is Friday

 Privacy Contact

-If you have any questions about how Chronos handles your data, want to report a privacy concern, or would like clarification on any point in this document, reach out directly.
+If you have any questions about how Friday handles your data, want to report a privacy concern, or would like clarification on any point in this document, reach out directly.
 We respond to all privacy-related queries within 72 hours.

 Contact Us